We all have that friend who gets paranoid after just a few puffs of weed in a wrong setting.

 If you’re in that 20%, you’ll most likely be less prone to experiencing THC-induced anxiety but you’ll also be less reactive to the effects of THC and CBD in general; that’s because your body already produces high concentrations of its cannabinoids.

-Those with endocannabinoids levels below the average are more inclined to experience psychoactive effects of THC, but they will also react better to the.
+Those with endocannabinoids levels below the average are more inclined to experience psychoactive effects of THC, but they will also react better to the high.

 Of course, this “deficiency” comes with certain perks; for example, you’re more economical than other cannabis users.
 On the other hand, you’ll also have to pay more attention to how much you consume if you don’t want to go overboard.

 2. Unique Biochemistry

 At any given moment, there are billions of biochemical processing taking place around the body.
 This includes everything from electrical impulses traveling through the nerve fibers, to the formation of proteins by the cells.

 Each of us is unique in our biochemistry.
 There are so many variables it’s impossible to count the number of combinations available in our biochemical balance.